epfl-ada/ada-2020-project-milestone-p3-p3_limonada/README.md

 # Proposed Datasets
 1. The main dataset that we will use is the one provided to us and used in the paper.
-1. When possible, we will try to integrate data from the World Inequality Database (https://wid.world/) to evaluate how wealth is distributed across the population.
+1. When possible, we will try to integrate data from the World Inequality Database (https://wid.world/) to evaluate how wealth is distributed across the population (to answer research question 1).
 1. Finally, we will also use the UCDP/PRIO (https://ucdp.uu.se/) dataset to collect data on the presence of war in a country.

 # Methods
 To begin with, we will perform some data exploration to verify whether the data is unbalanced and correct it if necessary (e.g. by downsampling as in the paper).

+For the proposed research questions (1, 2, 3):
 1. Statistical tests to determine correlation (Spearman, Pearson, etc).
 Sensitivity analysis to determine if causation is likely.
 1. We can replicate the analysis performed in the paper with Random Forests and rank the most influential features for the involvement in war, as in Figure 4.
 1. We can perform a similar analysis to the one in HW2, with a propensity score matching on the most influential variables and use the ATE to assess the influence of oil on involvement in a war.